-The Coen brothers’ Western-themed anthology movie isn’t always a comedy—but the introductory titular segment certainly is, and hot damn it’s delightful.
-Tim Blake Nelson plays a singing cowboy and loquacious silver-tongued devil who is a ridiculously good and self-assured gun slinger—but pride comes before a fall.
-The tone is western-themed musical jamboree, live-action shenanigans ran through a cartoon sensibility.
-The remaining chapters vary substantially in tone, from giddily entertaining to slow-moving and profound.
+The Coen brothers’ western-themed anthology movie isn’t always a comedy—but the introductory titular segment certainly is, and hot damn it’s delightful.
+Tim Blake Nelson plays a singing cowboy and silver-tongued devil who is a ridiculously good gun slinger—but you know what they say about pride and a fall.
+The tone is musical jamboree and live-action shenanigans with cartoon sensibility.
+The remaining chapters vary in tone, from giddily entertaining to slow-moving and profound.

-The core challenge in Adam McKay’s playful film about Wall Street sharks (who saw the GFC coming and conspired to profit from it) is how to make a dry subject broadly accessible.
+The core challenge in Adam McKay’s playful satire about Wall Street sharks (who saw the GFC coming and conspired to profit from it) makes a dry subject broadly accessible.
 The writer/director’s everything-and-the-kitchen-sink approach deploys narration, fourth wall breaking and endless analogies, including the following sage words from Steve Carrell: “So mortgage bonds are dog shit wrapped in cat shit?”
 It’s structurally messy, but it works.

 A black comedy; an absurd psychological thriller; an extreme drama about doomed friendship.
-Also a commentary on mindless idiot box entertainment—American style—that doesn’t quite sit right.
-A characteristically in-your-face Jim Carrey, high on the fumes of his meteoric rise in the 90s, arrives on Mathew Brockerick’s doorstep, setting him up with illegal cable and successfully integrating himself into the poor sod’s suddenly traumatic life.
+A characteristically in-your-face, rubbernecked Jim Carrey—high on the fumes of his meteoric rise in the 90s—arrives on Mathew Brockerick’s doorstep, setting him up with illegal cable and successfully integrating himself into the poor sod’s suddenly traumatic life.
 The comedy is outrageously tense: can’t watch, can’t look away.

 Yet another contemporary take on Cyrano de Bergerac, writer/director Alice Wu finds a fresh queer perspective in the story of a brainiac student (Leah Lewis) who writes love letters for a jock (Daniel Diemer) with wit and heart.
 Amiable and well paced, it’s the sort of film that comes across as effortless—only because the filmmaker made so many good decisions in the writing and directing.
 Modest but elevated.

-The pretentiousness of golf collides with the dunderheadedness of Adam Sandler, in a comedy about the pain of watching somebody being naturally very good at something that others have to work hard for.
-Happy Gilmore is smarter than its given credit for—with something to say about snobbery and class divide.
+The pretentiousness of golf collides with the dunderheadedness of Adam Sandler, in a comedy about the pain of watching somebody being naturally very good at something others have to work hard for.
+Happy Gilmore is smarter than its given credit for—with a few things to say about snobbery and class divide.